KaratziasK/File-Reading-Performance-Comparison/README.md

 1. **Standard Library Method:** Uses `fread` for reading files.
 2. **System Call Method:** Uses `read` for reading files.

-The user can choose to read the file sequentially or interleaved:
+The user can choose to read the file sequentially or interleaved <method>:
 - **Sequentially (S/s):** Reads the file from start to end.
 - **Interleaved (I/i):** Reads the file in an interleaved manner, alternating between the start and the end of the file towards the center.